cornortech/cornorAcademy/README.md

 ## Conclusion

 Cornor Academy is a full-featured Learning Management System built with Next.js and Express.js.
-It provides end-to-end course management, student/teacher administration, enrollment workflows, payment processing, lesson tracking, progress monitoring, and automated certificate generation — all secured with Firebase authentication and backed by PostgreSQL and Cloudinary for scalable file storage.
+It provides end-to-end course management, student/teacher administration, enrollment workflows, payment processing, lesson tracking, progress monitoring, and automated certificate generation.
+All secured with Firebase authentication and backed by PostgreSQL and Cloudinary for scalable file storage.